Last updated:

 Step 1: gathering advice and information

-They will ask for information and advice from you and people who work with your child or young person.
+To prepare for the meeting, they will ask for information and advice from you and people who work with your child or young person.
 This could be a teaching assistant, a speech and language therapist, a specialist advisory teacher or a GP.

 Step 2: information and invitations sent out ahead of the review